 This crossbow tournament has been documented since 1537, with testimonies dating back to 1295 also, but it’s a defiant skill, that you only realise when you see the machinery and the precise and rapid slicing of the woodcut by the arrow.
 When the winner holds up his trophy (the very arrow and target itself) you can see exactly why this is a highly renowned skill is passed through generations.

 If a packed programme of events isn’t enough, know that the wine flows and the merriment continues into the early hours, after you have had the opportunity to sample a multi-course medieval feast within many of the restaurants.

 A huge keg of not-so-medieval-mojito was served to the performers and the revelling public in Piazza del Titano, while wine bars and beer stands, in the squares by the towers, opened until late.

 Following the parades and shows, it was only natural to join the performers and locals as the twilight streets of every twist and turn of the Old Town filled with cheer.

 - San Marino’s Medieval Days Festival typically takes place over the last weekend in July.
-It is the renowned and anticipated event of the summer.
+It is a renowned and anticipated event of the summer.

-- San Marino hold events all year-round including Spring Fest (focusing on nature and sports), ‘Mi Gusto San Marino Parade’ where food and wine is served on the old streets accompanied by music, and ‘Christmas of Wonders’.
+- San Marino holds events all year-round including Spring Fest (focusing on nature and sports), ‘Mi Gusto San Marino Parade’ where food and wine are served on the old streets accompanied by music, and ‘Christmas of Wonders’.